aer0usa/aer0usa.github.io/USAF-Aerial-Photo-Rule.md

 ## Precision & Accuracy

+Some notes about what sizes of things they were looking for: foxholes vs missile launch sites, so you just needed to tell if something was 7 feet or 25 feet long, for example.
+From Some Notes on the History of Aerial Reconnaissance (reference)

 > Briefly stated, precision refers to the reproducibility of the measurement operation, whereas accuracy refers to the essential truth of the measurement, i.e. its nearness to the true value.
 Katz, page 351 (reference)